-Contribution requirements of the participating employers are established and may be amended by the KRS Board of Trustees.
-The City's contractually required contribution rate for the year ended June 30, 2021 was 4.76% of covered payroll.
-Contributions to the Insurance Fund from the City were \$1,337 for the year ended June 30, 2021.
-Employees that entered the plan prior to September 1, 2008 are not required to contribute to the Insurance Fund.
-Employees that entered the plan after September 1, 2008 are required to contribute 1% of their annual creditable compensation, which is deposited to an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Pension Fund (see Kentucky Administrative Regulation 105 KAR 1:420E).
+The contribution requirements of the participating employers are established and may be amended by the KRS Board of Trustees.
+The City's contractually required contribution rate for the year ended June 30, 2022 was 5.78% of covered payroll for non-hazardous employees.
+Contributions to the Insurance Fund were \$2,282 for the year ended June 30, 2022.
+Employees that entered the plan prior to September 1, 2008, are not required to contribute to the Insurance Fund.
+Employees that entered the plan after September 1, 2008, are required to contribute 1% of their annual creditable compensation, which is deposited to an account created for the payment of health insurance benefits under 26 USC Section 401(h) in the Pension Fund (see Kentucky Administrative Regulation 105 KAR 1:420E).

-The City's proportion of the collective net OPEB liability and OPEB expense was determined using the employers' actual contributions for fiscal year 2020.
+The City's proportion of the collective net OPEB liability and OPEB expense was determined using the employers' actual contributions for fiscal year 2021.
 This method is expected to be reflective of the employers' long-term contribution effort.
-At June 30, 2021, the City's proportion was 0.001096%.
+At June 30, 2022, the City's proportion of the collective net OPEB liability was 0.001099%.